 If you don’t have health insurance coverage, see our information on what kind of insurance or help you may be able to get.
 Health insurance is key if you or your child need cancer treatment.
 But there are also many indirect costs or other expenses when you or your child has cancer, along with their usual bills.
 These costs can be for things you still might be able to get help with from other sources.

-For hands-on advice, there’s no substitute for a social worker who works with your community and knows it well.
+For hands-on help, there’s no substitute for a social worker or navigator who works with your community and knows it well.
+They can suggest resources to help with healthcare, transportation, lodging, food and other needs.
 Find one through your cancer doctor or nurse.

 Cancer costs can increase for many reasons such as:

-Cancer treatment also can cause family members to lose time at work and, in some cases, all or part of their salary (see Working During and After Cancer Treatment).
+Cancer treatment also can cause family members to lose time at work and, in some cases, all or part of their salary (see Working During Cancer Treatment).

 Most families find it hard to turn to others or to public agencies and outside groups for financial help.
 The extra expenses of cancer may be the first time a family has had problems with money.

 Here are just a few ideas of where you might be able to get help with some of the costs related to cancer treatment.

 Sometimes cancer treatment is given far from home.
 Many treatment centers have short-term housing centers or discount programs set up with nearby motels and hotels.
 The clinic social worker or oncology nurse might know about low-cost housing during hospital or clinic treatment.

 The American Cancer Society Hope Lodge® program can offer families a free place to stay when cancer treatment is given far from home.
 Contact us to find out if there’s a Hope Lodge location near your treatment center.

 Another option for adults or children with cancer is the Healthcare Hospitality Network.
 This group of nearly 200 non-profit organizations throughout the US provides free or low-cost family-centered lodging to families getting medical treatment far from home.
 You can check online at www.hhnetwork.org to see if there’s a location that works for you.